How cartoons are spoofing Trump’s heated reaction to the election results

 Meanwhile, Steve Breen, the Pulitzer-winning cartoonist for the San Diego Union-Tribune, views the Trump-Biden showdown as opportunity that runneth over for satirists.

-“Presidential elections are always filled with so many different possibilities and angles for cartoonists that it’s like drinking from as firehouse,” Breen says.
+“Presidential elections are always filled with so many different possibilities and angles for cartoonists that it’s like drinking from a firehouse,” Breen says.
 “This year, it’s like drinking from Niagara Falls.”

 Here is how some other cartoonists are lampooning the presidential election: